Fixed: Copy File from RDP to Mac Not Working

 Conclusion

 This post primarily introduces how to copy files from RDP to Mac.
-For this to be working, you are suggested to redirect a Mac folder.
+For this to work, you are suggested to redirect a Mac folder.
 Another focus of this post is how to use AnyViewer to transfer files between Windows computers.
 As an alternative to Windows RDP for file transfer, AnyViewer offers you faster speed than you can ever imagine.